From compliance to capability with Clevis and Tang

 - Full compatibility with Red Hat Enterprise Linux (RHEL).

-This led us to Clevis and Tang — a lightweight, flexible combination that solves exactly this problem.
+This led us to Clevis and Tang—a lightweight and flexible combination that solves precisely this problem.

 Why this approach works and why it matters

-Encrypting disks securely without disrupting operations can seem complex.
-Clevis and Tang provide a straightforward solution that meets both security demands and operational needs.
-Here’s why it works, and why it deserves your attention.
+Securely encrypting disks without disrupting operations can seem complex.
+Clevis and Tang offer a simple solution that meets both security requirements and operational needs.
+Here's why it works—and why it deserves your attention.

 Strong security, even in worst-case scenarios

-One of the major concerns with full disk encryption is what happens if a device is stolen.
-Traditional methods can sometimes leave encryption keys vulnerable.
+One of the biggest concerns with full disk encryption is what happens if a device is stolen.
+Traditional methods can sometimes expose encryption keys.
 Clevis and Tang eliminate this risk in a practical way.

 Tang servers do not store private keys, which makes them stateless and inherently more secure.
 As a result, even if a device is physically removed from its environment, it cannot decrypt itself unless it is within the trusted network where the Tang server is accessible.
 This significantly reduces the risk of data breaches caused by lost or stolen hardware, as confirmed by Red Hat’s official documentation (Red Hat Security Hardening Guide).

-In today’s environments, where downtime, manual processes, and data breaches represent serious risks, Clevis and Tang offer a solution that strengthens security without adding operational overhead.
+In today's environments, where downtime, manual processes, and data breaches pose serious risks, Clevis and Tang offer a solution that enhances security without adding additional operational overhead.

 Who benefits most from Clevis and Tang?

-These tools are particularly valuable for enterprises managing on-premises or hybrid cloud infrastructures, where maintaining control over encryption and access is critical.
-Organizations pursuing ISO certifications or undergoing regular security audits and penetration tests will also benefit from this approach, as it supports robust compliance without complicating workflows.
-For companies building or expanding private cloud environments, Clevis and Tang provide a scalable and secure encryption method that aligns well with modern infrastructure demands.
+These tools are particularly valuable for enterprises that manage on-premises or hybrid cloud infrastructures, where control over encryption and access is crucial.
+Organizations seeking ISO certifications or undergoing regular security audits and penetration tests also benefit from this approach, as it supports strong compliance without complicating workflows.
+For companies building or expanding private cloud environments, Clevis and Tang offer a scalable and secure encryption method that aligns well with modern infrastructure requirements.

-Service providers delivering secure infrastructure appliances to their customers can rely on this solution to ensure that sensitive data remains protected, even in the event of physical hardware loss.
-Finally, businesses that prioritize data sovereignty and regulatory compliance can implement Clevis and Tang to safeguard data without compromising on operational flexibility.
+Service providers that deliver secure infrastructure appliances to customers can rely on this solution to protect sensitive data, even in the event of physical hardware loss.
+Finally, organizations that prioritize data sovereignty and regulatory compliance can leverage Clevis and Tang to secure data without compromising operational flexibility.

-Clevis and Tang offer a powerful way to improve disk encryption and protect sensitive data, but implementing them effectively and ensuring they truly strengthen your environment requires the right expertise.
-That is where SUE comes in.
+Clevis and Tang offer a powerful way to enhance disk encryption and protect sensitive data.
+But to implement them effectively and ensure that they actually strengthen your environment, you need the right expertise.
+That's where SUE comes in.

-Whether you’re looking to improve compliance, enhance sovereignty over your data, or simply strengthen your infrastructure against modern threats, SUE has the people and the knowledge to support your goals.
+Whether you want to improve compliance, gain more control over your data sovereignty, or strengthen your infrastructure against modern threats, SUE has the people and expertise to support your goals.